Biodiversity and climate protection in the Mata Atlântica

-The project is contributing to the conservation of biodiversity as well as the reduction of greenhouse gas emissions and adaptation to climate change in the Mata Atlântica.
-For this purpose, protected areas across various regions, some of which are fragmented, are being protected and linked together.
+The project contributs to biodiversity conservation, the reduction of greenhouse gas emissions and climate change adaptation in the Mata Atlântica.
+Protected areas across various regions, some of which are fragmented, are protected and linked together.
 The areas are located in the back country of Rio de Janeiro, in the southern part of the state of Bahia, and in the coastal region between the states of São Paulo and Paraná.
-The project is working together with local communities to register small-scale landholders in a rural environmental land registry.
-The project is providing advisory support to the state environmental authorities on establishing reference centres to support the restoration of degraded areas.
-Development scenarios that include climate change and its impacts as well as vulnerability analyses are helping to identify ways in which the sustainable use of ecosystems can contribute to greenhouse gas reductions and climate change adaptation.
-These findings can then feed into the country’s development planning.
+The project works with local communities to register small-scale landholders in a rural environmental land registry.
+The project provides advisory support to state environmental authorities on establishing reference centres to support the restoration of degraded areas.
+Development scenarios that include climate change, its impacts and vulnerability analyses help to identify ways in which the sustainable use of ecosystems can contribute to greenhouse gas reductions and climate change adaptation.

 - Biodiversity and climate protection in the Mata Atlântica (TC module)

 - Conserving the Atlantic Coastal Forests

 - Forest Conservation Mata Atlântica II